Kron4ek/Wine-Builds/README.md

 Builds from "**gallium_nine**" directory also contain **Gallium Nine** patches for native Direct3D 9 support.
-If your graphics drivers support Gallium3D (Mesa support it for AMD gpus and for Nouveau) you should use these builds as they are drastically improve performance in Direct3D 9 games.
+If your graphics drivers support Gallium3D (Mesa support it for AMD gpus and for Nouveau) you should use these builds as they are drastically improve performance in Direct3D 9 games. **Gallium Nine** is disabled by default, it can be enable in winecfg under "Staging" tab.

 **LibXinerama** (32-bit or 64-bit - depends on game architecture) is required for fullscreen games to work properly.